 - What your rights are for example- if you want to see your records

-- What if I think the information you have about me is wrong?
+- What to do if you think the information about you is wrong

 - How you can stop us from having your information